A Guide to Cross-Promotion: How to Increase Installs for your Mobile Game for Free

-To learn more about industry insights and best practices, sign up for the AppAgent newsletter here.
+To learn more about industry insights and best practices, like how cross-promotion works for mobile game, sign up for the AppAgent newsletter here.

 In this article, I have summarized my learnings from running cross-promotion strategies at games publisher EA for two years.
 During that time, I worked with four games studios and successfully promoted 12 games.
 The result: two successful game launches, a constant stream of new installs and an increase in revenue year-on-year.
 Here’s how I did it.